-I listened to a charming podcast recently – The Millennial Homemakers where they interviewed Linda Dutile, a volunteer who helped decorate The White House this year.
-Linda answered all their questions about the application and selection process, what a typical day of decorating the nation’s home was like and other fun details.
-Wouldn’t that be the best job ever!
-I think I may try to apply!
+Several years ago, I listened to a charming podcast where they interviewed a volunteer who helped decorate The White House for Christmas.
+The volunteer shared a typical day of decorating the nation’s home and other fun details.
+Wouldn’t that be the best job ever?
+I may try to apply someday.

-It got me to thinking about the traditions in year’s past, so I did some research on The White House Historical Association website to share fun facts and photos.
+It got me thinking about the traditions of years past, so I did some research on the White House Historical Association website to share fun facts and photos.

-First, the adorable photo above is of First Lady Betty Ford and her daughter, Susan, decorating holiday cookies in the White House solarium in December 1975.
-My childhood memories are permanently planted in the 60s and 70s when Christmas, for me, was magical and kitchy.
+First, the adorable photo above shows First Lady Betty Ford and her daughter, Susan, decorating holiday cookies in the White House solarium in December 1975.
+My childhood memories are permanently planted in the ’60s and ’70s, when Christmas was magical and kitschy for me.

-The White House observance of Christmas before the twentieth century was not an official event.
+The White House observance of Christmas before the twentieth century was not official.
 First families decorated the house modestly with greens and privately celebrated the Yuletide with family and friends.
-President Calvin Coolidge was the first chief executive to preside over a public celebration during the holidays with the lighting of the National Christmas Tree in 1923.
-Since then, the White House has expanded its celebrations of the holidays and sharing the joy of the season with Americans through themed holiday decorations, traditions, and public events.
+President Calvin Coolidge was the first chief executive to preside over a public holiday celebration with the National Christmas Tree lighting in 1923.
+Since then, the White House has expanded its celebrations of the holidays and shared the joy of the season with Americans through themed holiday decorations, traditions, and public events.

 President and Mrs. Theodore Roosevelt hosted a “carnival” during the 1903 Christmas season for 500 children including dinner, dancing, musical entertainment, souvenirs, and a special treat of ice cream formed in the shape of Santa and other Christmas novelties.
-President Roosevelt, an avowed conservationist, did not approve of cutting trees for Christmas decorations.
-However, his son Archie defied the ban and smuggled in a small tree that was decorated and hidden in a closet in the upstairs sewing room.
+President Roosevelt, an avowed conservationist, disapproved of cutting trees for Christmas decorations.
+However, his son Archie defied the ban and smuggled in a small tree decorated and hidden in a closet in the upstairs sewing room.

 Here’s a fun fact sheet of Christmas traditions at The White House.
 Just a few highlights…